Appearance

 ---|---|

-backends() | This method returns a list of ids of backends supported by PlanQK.
+backends() | This method returns a list of ids of backends supported by PLANQK.
 Please note that currently, backend filtering is not supported. |

 get_backend(backend_id) | This method returns a single backend that matches the specified ID.
 If the backend cannot be found, a PlanqkClientError is thrown. |